 - 1. All students are required to perform at least 2 laboratory rotations (CBIO 6130).
 For doctoral students entering the department via the ILS portal, this requirement is satisfied by the ILS rotations.
-MS students and doctoral students directly admitted into the Department are required to take at least 2 six week rotations in their first semester. - 2.
+Masters students and doctoral students directly admitted into the Department are required to take at least 2 rotations in their first semester, each must be a minimum of 6 weeks in length. - 2.
 The goals of student rotations are: a) to provide opportunities for incoming students to learn about the research interests of professors in the department and the manner in which the laboratories pursue these interests; b) to gain some breadth of training and/or to gain experience with a research technique; and c) to allow faculty to meet incoming students. - 3.
 Since the period of the rotation is relatively short, the primary emphasis is on effort and learning.
 Rotation students are expected to engage in projects energetically and intellectually. - 4.
 All students must complete at least 2 rotations with 2 faculty members, and may select a major advisor at the end of the rotations. - 5.
+The precise dates of rotations for students directly admitted into the Cellular Biology Department are determined by negotiations between the PI and student, and do not necessarily correlate with the dates for students in the ILS program.
 The schedule of rotations is as follows: a) the first 3 weeks of fall semester are for new students to adjust to coursework, the new campus, and assignments; b) 6 weeks for each rotation; c) the third rotation, if elected, will commence at the completion of the second rotation and extend into the Spring semester.
 Students who have made up their mind about the first rotation are permitted to begin prior to the fourth week of the semester. - 6.
 Each student will submit a written report at the end of each rotation to the Graduate Coordinator's Assistant.
 The written rotation report should be no more than 300 words (i.e., no more than one double-spaced page) and should describe the hypothesis, methods, and results of their rotation project.
 It is understood that not all rotations will yield results, but students should be able to communicate the purpose and techniques of their work.
 The report should be written by the student and discussed and approved by the rotation mentor.
-This report should then be e-mailed to the Graduate Coordinator's Assistant as a .doc or .pdf file, so that it can be distributed to the Graduate Student Performance Committee for review.
+This report should then be e-mailed to the Graduate Coordinator's Assistant as a .doc or .pdf file, so that it can be distributed to the Graduate Student Performance Committee for review. - 7.
+Rotating students will receive feedback at the completion of each rotation. - 8.
+Students must choose and be accepted into the laboratory of their Major Professor by the end of the last rotation.

-- 7. Rotating students will receive feedback at the completion of each rotation. - 8.
-Students must choose and be accepted into the laboratory of their Major Professor by the end of the last rotation. - 9.
-Students in the cellular biology and biology education research (CBIO/BER) path must identify two faculty members who agree to work together as co-major advisors.
-During laboratory rotations, students should work with both cellular biologists and biology education researchers.
-A list of faculty members who have agreed to serve as co-major advisors for this type of path is provided below, but other faculty (https://ils.uga.edu/faculty/faculty-by-department-institute/) may be willing to serve, if asked.
+9. Students pursuing interdisciplinary research, including, but not limited to, students in the CBIO/BER program, may identify two faculty members who agree to work together as co-major advisors.
+During laboratory rotations, CBIO/BER students are encouraged to work with both cellular biologists and biology education researchers.
+A list of faculty members who have agreed to serve as major advisors or co-major advisors for the BER path is provided below, but other faculty (https://ils.uga.edu/faculty/faculty-by-department-institute/) may be willing to serve, if asked.